 Adding a bit of oil can sometimes be the right call to make when you’re looking to fix a dry or dense cake.
 Your cake might have too many dry ingredients that are causing it to not turn out right.

-If you can add a bit of oil, then it’ll be much simpler for the cake to turn out just right.
+If you can add a bit of oil, it’ll be much simpler for it to turn out just right.
 You do have to be careful about the ratio of ingredients, though.

-For instance, if you have a bit too much milk in your cake and then you add oil to it, then it’s going to be way too wet.
-You don’t want the cake to be thrown off in either direction, and this means that you need to make sure that your cake could use some oil before you just throw some in the mix.
+For instance, if you have a bit too much milk in your cake and then you add oil to it, it’s going to be way too wet.
+You don’t want the cake to be thrown off in either direction, and this means that you need to make sure that it could use some oil before you just throw some in the mix.